Forfeiture: Court Begins Hearing in Alison-Madueke’s Suit against EFCC October 6

 Alex Enumah in Abuja

-The Federal High Court in Abuja, on Monday, adjourned till October 6, for definite hearing in the suit filed by former Petroleum Minister, Deziani Allison-Madueke, challenging the forfeiture of some of her assets to the federal government.
+The Federal High Court in Abuja, yesterday, adjourned till October 6, for a definite hearing in the suit filed by former Petroleum Minister, Deziani Allison-Madueke, challenging the forfeiture of some of her assets to the federal government.

-Justice Mohammed Umar fixed the date after lawyers representing parties in the suit identified and regularized their processes in the matter.
+Justice Mohammed Umar fixed the date after lawyers representing parties in the suit identified and regularised their processes in the matter.

-When the case was mentioned on Monday, Alison-Madueke’s lawyer, Mr Godwin Inyinbor told the court that the matter was for hearing but that they were served with two motions to which they had responded.
+When the case was mentioned yesterday, Alison-Madueke’s lawyer, Mr. Godwin Inyinbor, told the court that the matter was for hearing but that they were served with two motions to which they had responded.

 While also admitting that the matter was coming before him for the first time, trial judge, Justice Umar subsequently adjourned the matter until October 6 for definite hearing.

-The former petroleum minister in the suit marked: FHC/ABJ/CS/21/2023, prayed the court to extend the time to apply for an order to set aside the EFCC’s public notice issued for the sale of her properties, on the grounds that the orders for the forfeiture of her assets were made without jurisdiction.
+The former petroleum minister in the suit marked: FHC/ABJ/CS/21/2023, prayed the court to extend the time to apply for an order to set aside the EFCC’s public notice issued for the sale of her properties, because the orders for the forfeiture of her assets were made without jurisdiction.

 Alison-Madueke submitted that she was denied fair hearing in the proceedings that led to the forfeiture orders.